 The procedures for reinstating your student status will vary depending on the length of your absence.

-If you return within the same academic year and your account has not been disrupted then you will not have to complete any forms, etc.
+If you return within the same academic year and your account has not been disrupted then no action is required.

 - The student will be required to contact their advisor to confirm continuous academic pursuit within the same program/ plan